-> A joint SiriusDecisions and Forrester study estimated that 60-70% of B2B marketing content produced goes unused.
-They report that a lack of content (vs. product-based content) is one of the biggest reasons partners don’t use the collateral available to them.
+A joint SiriusDecisions and Forrester study estimated that 60-70% of B2B marketing content produced goes unused.
+They report that a lack of audience-centric content (vs. product-based content) is one of the biggest reasons partners don’t use the collateral available to them.
 In other words: partners are looking for content that makes them the experts their customers look to in order to make important decisions, not content that only tells him how great their vendors’ products/services are.

-> In order to be partner-centric, your TCM content should focus on:
+In order to be partner-centric, your TCM content should focus on:

 The Content Marketing Institute found that only 22% of surveyed B2B marketers use fact-checking procedures/tools.
 Setting yourself apart from this 22% by regularly updating obsolete information and fact-checking content will help you become a trustworthy marketing resource.